Wolke009/My-Personal-Arch-KDE-Installation/README.md

 # My-Personal-KDE-Installation
-Just my KDE, so I dont have to install everything manually, if my Arch dies
+Just my KDE, so I dont have to install everything manually, if my Arch dies.